AaronErhardt/AaronErhardt.github.io/relm4-book/src/factory.md

 {{#include ../listings/factory.rs:model }}
 ```

-As you can see, we first define the struct `Counter` that just stores the value of a counter.
+As you can see, we first define the struct `Counter` that just stores the value of a single counter.
 Then we use a `FactoryVec` to store our counters in the model.
+For now, all of this is just data.
+Similar to the model type, we need to define the data structures we need for our UI first.
+Then we will define how to create widgets from this data.
+Yet unlike the model type, we can have many counters in a `FactoryVec` and each of them will be represented by its own widgets.

-Additionally, we add one separate counter to the model to count the amount of counters we created.
+To give our counters an unique value at initialization, we also add a separate counter to the model to count the amount of counters we did already create.

 ## The message type